StatesTitle/split-synchronizer/README.md

   - This command creates a Heroku app named `app_name` in space `space` with the `container` stack and a Heroku Redis attachment of `plan_type`.
 Note that adding the Heroku Redis attachment can take 10-30 minutes.
   - For example, running ` heroku create stp-split-sync--example --space=st-staging -s container --addons=heroku-redis:hobby-dev` would create an app named `stp-split-sync--example` in the `st-staging` space with the `hobby-dev` plan of Heroku Redis
+  - **NOTE**: if you use a Premium Heroku Redis plan, you may need to set `SPLIT_SYNC_REDIS_TLS_SKIP_NAME_VALIDATION` to `true` in order to get Heroku's Automatic Certificate Management to play nice with the [TLS Redis connection](https://devcenter.heroku.com/articles/securing-heroku-redis) mandated by Premium Heroku Redis plans.

 2. Attach the new synchronizer app to the `st-split` pipeline via
 > heroku pipelines:add st-split -a <app_name>